 While the chip is harder to detect or remove, the tattoo was painless

 and currently works with existing laser-scanners.
-Most of the shops
+Most of the shops that

-currently accept The Mark don't have the inductive-coil reader that
+currently accept The Mark don't have the inductive-coil reader that the

 chip requires.